James Blake Fan Guide

 Frequently Asked Questions

 How long is the concert?
-A typical James Blake concert at O2 Academy Brixton, including any support act, will last approximately 2.5 to 3 hours.
-His own set is usually around 1.5 hours.
+A typical James Blake concert, including any supporting acts, usually lasts between 2 to 2.5 hours.
+The headliner's set itself is generally around 1.5 hours.

 What are age restrictions?
-O2 Academy Brixton is strictly an 18+ venue for most performances, including this one.
-You will be required to show valid photographic ID (passport, driving licence) to gain entry.
+The O2 Academy Brixton operates under an 18+ policy for most of its gigs, including this one.
+You will be required to show valid photographic ID (passport, driving licence) to gain entry, regardless of your age.

 ATMs and payment options?
-There are ATMs located near Brixton station.
-The O2 Academy Brixton may accept card payments for drinks and merchandise, but it’s always wise to carry some cash for smaller purchases or if card facilities are temporarily unavailable.
-Venue bar pricing is typical for London, around £6-£7 for a pint.
+ATMs are available in Brixton town centre, a short walk from the venue.
+The O2 Academy Brixton typically accepts card payments at its bars and for merchandise, but it's always wise to carry some cash for smaller purchases or in case of technical issues.
+Venue pricing for drinks and merchandise can be higher than high-street prices.

 Top Tips for James Blake at O2 Academy Brixton